-This document assumes Cisco CRS server and Cisco Desktop Product Suite
+This document assumes Cisco CRS server and Cisco Desktop Product Suite are co-resident.

 Readers of this document should have knowledge of these topics: